All Episodes

 Leaking anything that's classified, whether she knows it's true or not or suspects it, is still against the law.

-And don't forget the provision that if whatever the leak happens to help our enemies, you know, that's that's part of it too.
+And don't forget the provision that if whatever the leak happens to help our enemies, you know, that's part of it too.

-So please look, Aaron, don't get caught up.
+So please, look, Aaron, don't get caught up.

-You're you're you're you're missing uh uh the point.
+You're missing the point.

-I gotta run and take a break.
+I got to run and take a break.

-We'll be back and continue just a second.
+We'll be back and continue.

 Stay with us.